OpenHFT/Chronicle-Map/README.md

 #### When to use HashMap
 If you compare `HashMap`, `ConcurrentHashMap` and `ChronicleMap`, most of the maps in your system are likely to be HashMap.
 This is because `HashMap` is lightweight and synchronized HashMap works well for lightly contended use cases.
-By contention I mean, how many threads on average are trying to use a Map.
+By contention we mean, how many threads on average are trying to use a Map.
 One reason you can't have many contended resources, is that you only have so many CPUs and they can only be accessing so many resources at once (ideally no more than one or two per thread at a time).